IdentityPython/fedoicrp/README.md

 # fedoicrp
-Package you should use when building a federation aware OIDC RP
+Examples on how to build a federation aware OIDC RP